enblacar/SCpubr-book/docs/97-SaveFigures.md

 Creating good plots is just half of the process.
 It is equally important to *properly save them*.
-This is the purpose of `SCpubr::savePlot`.
+This is the purpose of `SCpubr::save_Plot`.
 This function is a very handy tool to save your plots easily in different formats, such as `.pdf`, `.png`, `.jpeg`, `.tiff` and `.svg`.
 This can be achieved by providing the following to `output_format` parameter:

 - `"all"`: This will store the provided plot in all 5 formats.
 - `"publication"`: This will store the plot in `.pdf`, `.png` and `.svg`.